chrisosaurus/plot/docs/bindings.md

 bindings
 ========

+build/generate_bindings.h is run during the build process in order to generate `src/bindings.h`

-build/generate_bindings.h is a perl script that when run from the root of the project will inspect appropriate header files in order to extract information to facilitate bindings between scheme functions and their c implementations.
+this script will inspect certain header files (list is in source) and generate a the bindings from scheme functions to their c implementations.

 for example: